rya-sge/access-denied/_posts/2021-07-30-logarithme-discret-courbe-elliptique.md

 #Define the point G on the curve
 G = EC(15579091807671783999, 4313814846862507155)

-#Définir le point Q sur la courbe
+#Define the point Q on the curve
 Q = EC(8859996588597792495, 2628834476186361781)

 #Calculate the discrete logarithme